iNamik/go_lexer_matcher/README.md

 		// NonMatchZeroOrOneRuness consumes the next rune if it does not match, always returning true NonMatchZeroOrOneRunes([]rune) MatcherOperator

+		// NonMatchZeroOrOneFunc consumes the next rune if it does not match, always returning true NonMatchZeroOrOneFunc(lexer.MatchFn) MatcherOperator

 		// NonMatchZeroOrMoreBytes consumes a run of non-matching runes, always returning true NonMatchZeroOrMoreBytes([]byte) MatcherOperator

 		// NonMatchZeroOrMoreRunes consumes a run of non-matching runes, always returning true NonMatchZeroOrMoreRunes([]rune) MatcherOperator

+		// NonMatchZeroOrMoreFunc consumes a run of non-matching runes, always returning true NonMatchZeroOrMoreFunc(lexer.MatchFn) MatcherOperator

 		// NonMatchOneBytes consumes the next rune if its NOT in the list of bytes NonMatchOneBytes([]byte) MatcherOperator